dlm1223/nfl-simulation/README.md

 which is cool because it confirms that EPA is a good guideline for play selection, and it also suggests that my system isn’t completely off.
 I was hoping to find a totally contrarian result here but it seems for now that EPA does a good job of improving a drive.
+There are definitely some shortcomings, for example, a team might be basing it’s play on what the defense is giving, and that trying to increase deep passing by 10% will greatly reduce it’s efficiency.
+For that reason I tried to keep the changes small.
 I’d like to keep testing this to try out different parameters such as different strategies or adding medium passes.
 Thanks for reading.

 [code](github.com/dlm1223/nfl-simulation)